Michael Woo

-Michael K. Woo (born October 8, 1951), also known as Mike Woo, is an American politician and academic who was the dean of the College of Environmental Design at California State Polytechnic University, Pomona.
+Michael K. Woo (born October 8, 1951) is an American politician and academic who was the dean of the College of Environmental Design at California State Polytechnic University, Pomona.
 As a member of the Los Angeles City Council representing District 13 from 1985 to 1993, he was that body's first Asian American member and its youngest member upon his election, at 33.

 Early life

 Woo was born October 8, 1951, in Los Angeles County, California, the son of Wilbur and Beth Woo, native Chinese.
 Wilbur left the family's ancestral village in the city of Kaiping, China in 1940 to study at UCLA and had to stay in the United States during World War II, while Beth remained in China under Japanese occupation with two young daughters, Pat (later Wong) and Janice (later Chin).
 The family was reunited after the war, in 1946, and settled in a five-bedroom Monterey Park hillside home.
 Younger daughter Janice had contracted polio and needed seven operations before she could walk without help.
 The Woos had three more children born in the United States—Michael, Elaine, a journalist on the Los Angeles Times, and Pamela, who had Down's syndrome.